philipptrenz/cgcall/README.md

 # cgcall – A SIP player for audio records

-This software provides a "softphone", a Voice over IP software client, to provide a audio player for WAV-files via telephony running on a Raspberry Pi.
+This software provides a "softphone", a Voice over IP software client, to play audio WAV files via telephony running on a Raspberry Pi.

 Dependencies:
 - PJSUA API (http://www.pjsip.org)